Evan-Coleman/Navius/docs/roadmaps/07-enhanced-caching.md

 ## Implementation Notes
 This approach focuses on practical caching mechanisms that provide immediate performance benefits without unnecessary complexity.
 We'll leverage Redis for its speed and capabilities while ensuring security and simplicity are maintained.

+Note: AWS-specific ElastiCache configuration, CloudWatch metrics integration, and AWS VPC security are managed in the AWS Integration roadmap.

 ### Example Implementation